 Do you want to know What is ELT?
-It is one of the most common questions on the minds of any analyst or developer starting out on their data warehousing journey.
+It is one of the most common questions on the minds of any analyst or developer starting on their data warehousing journey.
 ELT is the acronym for Extract, Load, Transform – a process that is critical to data warehousing.
-Over the last decade components of the analytics stack like data warehouses, storage, compute have seen tremendous improvement.
-These technological advances have allowed us to re-look at the traditional Extract (E), Transform (T), and Load (L) process.
+Over the last decade, components of the analytics stack like data warehouses, storage, compute have seen tremendous improvement.
+These technological advances have allowed us to re-look at the traditional Extract (E), Transform (T), and Load (L) processes.

 ELT is an evolution of the traditional ETL systems designed to make better use of the inexpensive and scalable compute and storage resources offered by modern cloud data warehouses.
-In a nutshell, in the ELT setup, raw data is first loaded into the data warehouse and then transformed into the warehouse.
+In a nutshell, raw data is first loaded into the data warehouse and then transformed into the warehouse in the ELT setup.

 What are the Benefits of ELT